How Much is an Aircraft Mechanic Salary?

 What other questions should I be asking about becoming an aircraft mechanic?

-We have compiled the most frequently asked questions on this topic to help you make an informed decision about your education and career choices.
-We constantly update these questions to provide you with critical information.
-Of course, the most important question of all is the following: How do I become an aircraft mechanic?
+We have compiled the most frequently asked questions on this topic, because you need to make an informed decision.
+Your future depends on your education and career choices.
+Also, we constantly update these questions to provide you with current information.
+Of course, the most important question of all is: How do I become an aircraft mechanic?

 Are scholarships available for aircraft mechanics?

-Epic gives an annual scholarship to a graduating high school senior that covers tuition ($19,500) for our aircraft mechanics program.
+Epic gives an annual scholarship to a graduating high school senior.
+This covers tuition ($19,500) for our aircraft mechanics program.
+Furthermore, some foundations offer scholarships to support this training.

 Can I use my aircraft mechanic training in other career fields?

 Yes!
-Aircraft mechanics are frequently employed in related fields, such as theme park ride maintenance and space launches.
-The skills you learn in becoming an aircraft mechanic will transfer to high-paying careers in many fields.
+Aircraft mechanics are frequently employed in related fields.
+For instance, theme park ride maintenance, aerospace industry, and space launches depend on A&Ps.
+The skills you learn in becoming an aircraft mechanic will transfer to high-paying entry level careers in many fields.
+A typical job description may include engine repair along with helicopter and plane equipment maintenance.
+Above all, Epic Flight Academy maintains aircraft mechanic partnerships to provide multiple opportunities for our graduates.
+Certainly, these skills are highly sought after.

 Latest News & Trends in Aircraft Mechanic Salary

 - Dallas News (Jan.
-31, 2020) – American Airlines’ new contract proposal for mechanics includes 4-18% pay raises, increases in profit-sharing, and increased retirement contributions.
+31, 2020) – American Airlines’ new contract proposal for mechanics includes 4-18% pay raises.
+Additionally, it increases in profit-sharing, and increased retirement contributions.

 - WWLTV (Jan.
-19, 2020) – AAS announces 60 new aviation maintenance jobs at Shreveport airport with average annual salary of $49,600 plus benefits.
+19, 2020) – AAS announces 60 new aviation maintenance jobs at Shreveport airport.
+Furthermore, the average annual salary is reported at $49,600 plus benefits.

 - WMBB (Jan.
-2020) – There is a critical shortage of airframe mechanics nationwide, resulting in increased salaries.
+2020) – There is a critical shortage of airframe mechanics nationwide.
+As a result, there has been an increase in salaries.